discordjs/guide/guide/sharding/additional-information.md

 </branch>

 This example will work the same, but you are able to produce cleaner code with `async/await`.
-Additionally.
-What this does is declare an asynchronous function and then immediately call it.
+Additionally, what this does is declare an asynchronous function and then immediately call it.
 As it is also the last declared line, it is effectively being returned.
 Remember that you need to `return` an item inside a function one way or another.

 ## Sharded Bot Example(s)